ideal-creative-lab/statamic-starter-kit/README.md

 **Statamic Starter Kit** is a collection of tools and libraries to make developing your Statamic projects easier.
 This set includes several useful packages and tools that will help you quickly get started and easily develop web applications in Statamic.

+> [!IMPORTANT]
-**⚠️ Before contributing to the project, please, carefully read through this README document.**
+> Before contributing to the project, please, carefully read through this README document.

-## ️ Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 To run the project, you need to install [PHP](https://www.php.net/manual/en/install.php) and dependency manager